Inna Lisnyanskaya: Biography

-Inna Lisnyanskaya was born in Baku, the capital of Azerbaijan, at that time a republic inside the USSR, in 1928.
-Her father was of Jewish ethnicity, and mother — of Armenian.
+Lisnyanskaya was born in 1928, in Baku, Azerbaijan Soviet Socialist Republic, to a Jewish father and Armenian mother.
 Her Armenian grandmother baptized her in Armenian Orthodoxy when she was a child.
-Inna Lisnyanskaya grew up in Baku, in a house where three languages were present: Yiddish, Russian and Armenian.
-In 2000, she said to Maxim D. Shrayer of Boston College, US, editor of Jewish-Russian anthology, that in 1944, when it became known about the Holocaust, she officially claimed that she was of Jewish ethnicity, to protest the fascist murder of Jewish people; she believed in Jesus Christ as well and wrote about the Jewish culture in her poetry.
+Lisnyanskaya grew up in Baku, in a house where three languages were present: Yiddish, Russian and Armenian.
+In 2000, she said to Maxim D. Shrayer, editor of the Jewish-Russian anthology, that in 1944, when it became known about the Holocaust, she officially claimed that she was of Jewish ethnicity to protest the fascist murder of Jewish people; she believed in Jesus Christ as well and wrote about the Jewish culture in her poetry.

-When Inna was a 5 grade class pupil, she worked as an aide in an Azerbaijani Military Hospital during the last period of World War II where Soviet soldiers with facial wounds were treated.
+When Inna was a 5th grade class pupil, she worked as an aide in an Azerbaijani military hospital during the last period of World War II where Soviet soldiers with facial wounds were treated.
 Later she wrote a sonnet In Hospital of Facial Wound.

 Inna Lisyanskaya spent a year in Baku State University, then dropped out.
 She began writing some poetry, as well as translations from Azerbaijani to Russian in 1948.
 Her first collection of poetry was published in 1957 in Baku.

-She drove to Moscow in 1960.

-Once, Inna Lisyanskaya was, in early 1960s, listening to Semyon Lipkin reading his poetry about World War II in Moscow Central Writers' House, later they met in 1967 and married.
-Semyon Lipkin was a poet and translator.
+Once, Inna Lisyanskaya was, in the early 1960s, listening to Semyon Lipkin reading his poetry about World War II in Moscow Central Writers' House, later they met in 1967 and married.